 Romney in separate remarks Tuesday to a global forum sponsored by former President Bill Clinton, said the attack at the U.S. Consulate in Benghazi, Libya, that took the life of the U.S. ambassador and three other U.S. citizens was “a terrorist attack.”

-- Muslims around the world mark end of Ramadan fast
+- Muslims around the world begin fasting month of Ramadan

 Obama has not specifically called the attack in Libya terrorism, but Secretary of State Hillary Rodham Clinton and Obama’s top spokesman have said it was a terrorist attack.